 Head Band Director

 An Austin native, David Mobley is a graduate of Leander High School where he was a student of Dennis Hopkins and studied trombone with Russell Brown.
 While attending the University of Texas, he was a member of the Longhorn Band, Symphony Orchestra, Wind Ensemble and the Trombone Choir and was a student of Donald Knaub.
-During his time at UT, Mr. Mobley was a member of the Phantom Regiment Drum and Bugle Corps from Rockford, Illinois and was also later a staff member of the same corps.
+While in college Mr. Mobley was a member of the Phantom Regiment Drum and Bugle Corps from Rockford, Illinois and was also later a staff member of the same corps.
 After graduating from UT he taught in Houston, Texas and Indianapolis, Indiana, where he was a successful assistant band director and winter guard director.
-When not teaching, Mr. Mobley enjoys spending time with his beautiful wife and 1 year old son.
+When not teaching, Mr. Mobley enjoys spending time with his beautiful wife, 11 year old son and his 9 year old and 7 year old daughters.
 He is active in his church and enjoys reading, running, and bicycling.
-This is his 9th year at RRHS and his 15th year of teaching overall.
+This is his 17th year at RRHS and his 23rd year of teaching overall.

 Associate Band Director